rinatmini/DemeterEye/README.md

 - `api/` - Go 1.24 service that fronts MongoDB, wraps JWT auth, and brokers report generation requests
 - `chipnik_monitor/` - Python 3.10+ analytics stack with FastAPI endpoints, Streamlit dashboard, and Prophet forecasting
 - `web/` - React client with Leaflet tooling for field management and report visualisation
+- `ios/` - Native iOS application for mobile field monitoring with seasonal tracking and notifications
 - `media/` - Shared branding assets referenced by documentation and the web client
 - `.github/workflows/` - CI/CD pipelines for deploying the API, web client, and on-premise monitor images